iBug/CGadgets/README.md

-# CppGadgets
+# CGadgets

 A collection of my gadgets written in C or C++.
-Mostly in Windows.
+Mostly on Windows.